Ramadan Fasting Rules & Health Tips for Beginners | Stay Healthy While Fasting

 Planning for suhoor

-Sehri is the food or meal before the fajr Azan so that you can get energy for the rest of your day during Ramazan.
+Sehri is the food or meal before dawn so that you can get energy for the rest of your day during Ramazan.
 It is an essential part of fasting.
-Therefore it is advised to eat such food at sehri, that is digested slowly.
+Therefore, it is advised to eat such food at sehri, that is digested slowly.
 You may have the following food at Sehri.

 Drink maximum water and stay Hydrated

-It becomes very hard to cope with thirst during Ramadan especially when you perform physical toil during fasting hours.
+It becomes very hard to cope with thirst during Ramadan, especially when you perform physical toil during fasting hours.
 It gets even harder when it is hot.
-Therefore to keep your body hydrated, one must drink maximum water and take juicy food(including fresh fruits and shakes) during suhoor and iftaar.
+Therefore, to keep your body hydrated, you must drink maximum water and eat juicy food(including fresh fruits and shakes) during suhoor and iftaar.
 Avoiding caffeine-rich drinks like coffee and tea is advised as they cause dehydration during fasting hours.

 Break Your Fast Slowly